-Objective 1.1: Graduates will be able to explain current healthcare systems and effective healthcare systems management.
+Objective 1.1: Graduates will be able to describe current healthcare systems and effective management of those systems.

 Objective 1.2: Graduates will commit to the stability, health and well-being of a healthcare organization.

-Objective 1.3: Graduates will be able to train, delegate, coordinate, evaluate, and negotiate with others to promote health and well-being of a population.
+Objective 1.3: Graduates will be able to train, coordinate, and negotiate with others to promote health within a population.

-Objective 1.4: Graduates will be able to work with, inspire and motivate others to promote population health.
+Objective 1.4: Graduates will be able to work with, inspire and motivate others to promote health services.